 1. Sensitive souls feel the breakup pain more

 They tend to paint life in broad strokes, so it might seem to them that a breakup is the end of the world.
 They cannot see beyond their immediate pain and experience a loss of hope.
 Learning how to cope with a breakup might lead them to wonder, “Why is it so hard to get over someone?” as they aren’t very well-equipped to deal with post-breakup pain.

-2. Seeing one’s self in low light
+2. Seeing oneself in low light

-3. Experience disturbance in biological rhythms
+3. You experience disturbance in biological rhythms

 4. Highly committed relationship breakups bring torment

-Breakups in a committed relationship are the invitation to the cycle of doom.
-Life satisfaction declines if you are being dumped in a relationship.
+Breakups in a committed relationship are an invitation to the cycle of doom.
 Your faith in relationships receives a sudden jolt and you either go on a rebound spree or hook-ups or avoid being in a relationship altogether.
 You may stop believing in love and lose interest in prospective dates as well.

 1. Why do I take breakups so hard?
 Accept your emotions

-2. Undergo the 7-phases of relationship breakup
+2. Go through the 7 stages of a breakup

-When that doesn’t happen, you may isolate yourself or feel suicidal.
+When that doesn’t happen, you may isolate yourself or feel depressed.
 Anger may cloud your sensibilities and you may feel derailed after the nasty split.
 But after you accept your emotions, you may feel the difference.
 This is the actual beginning of a post-split recovery.
 Acknowledging this breakup dilemma could be empowering for many tormented souls.
 As the age-old saying goes, “It hurts the most before it heals.”

 3. Avoid your ex-partner at all costs